judyy19/ds_joke/README.md

 # Project 4
-- **Assigned: Monday October 28**
+- **Assigned: Monday March 17**
-- **Task 1 Due: Monday November 4, 11:59pm**
+- **Task 1 Due: Monday March 24, 2:00pm**
-- **Task 2 Due: Monday November 18, 11:59pm**
+- **Task 2 Due: Monday April 7, 2:00pm**

 Assigned by Marty Barrett
 Please direct questions to Piazza.
 Only email a TA or Marty if absolutely needed.

 **Three status notes:**
  - Like the other projects, you must do this project alone.
- - The updated information on how to deploy Task 2 to the cloud and how to submit Task 2 for grading has been added below.
+ - Information on how to deploy Task 2 to the cloud and how to submit Task 2 for grading has been added below.
   - The images have been re-labled to reflect using GitHub Codespaces.

 ## Project Topics: Mobile to Cloud application